Skip to content

 Detailed description

 PRIMARY OBJECTIVES: I. To evaluate one dose of nonavalent human papillomavirus (HPV) vaccination compared to no vaccination in the protection against incident HPV16/18 cervical HPV infections that persist 6-months or more in women aged 18 to 30 years who are cervical HPV16/18 deoxyribonucleic acid (DNA) negative prior to and at the time of vaccination.
 II.
 To evaluate one dose of bivalent HPV vaccination compared to no vaccination in the protection against incident HPV16/18 cervical HPV infections that persist 6-months or more in women aged 18 to 30 years who are cervical HPV16/18 DNA negative prior to and at the time of vaccination.
 SECONDARY OBJECTIVES: I. To quantitate the benefit of one dose of HPV vaccination compared to no vaccination in the protection against incident HPV16/18 cervical HPV infections that persist 6-months or more in women aged 18 to 30 years regardless of cervical HPV DNA status at the time of vaccination.
 II.
-To estimate the health impact of older-age single-dose HPV vaccination by modeling the number of cervical cancer cases prevented as well as the cost-effectiveness of cervical cancer prevention strategies incorporating vaccination and screening in Costa Rica.
+To evaluate one dose of HPV vaccination compared to no vaccination in the protection against cervical infections that persist 6-months or more in women aged 18 to 30 years for the following HPV groupings and individual HPV types (analyzed in an ATP cohort and an ITT cohort): IIa.
+Seven carcinogenic types in the nonavalent HPV vaccine: HPV 16/18/31/33/45/52/58 (analyzed both as an aggregate group and individually); IIb.
+Non-carcinogenic, genital warts-associated types: HPV 6/11 (analyzed both as an aggregate group and individually).
 III.
-To evaluate the immunogenicity (absolute levels and stability of serum antibodies) of single dose HPV vaccination in women.
+To evaluate one dose of HPV vaccination compared to no vaccination in the protection against HPV16/18 anal and oral infections that persist 6-months or more in women aged 18 to 30 years (analyzed in an ATP cohort and an ITT cohort).
 IV.
-For each vaccine separately, to evaluate one dose of HPV vaccination compared to no vaccination in the protection against: IVa.
-Any new HPV16/18 anal infection that persists 6+ months.
-IVb.
-Any new HPV16/18 oral infection that persists 6+ months.
-IVc.
-Any new carcinogenic HPV cervical, anal or oral infection detected at a single timepoint and that persists 6+ months.
-IVd.
-Any new cervical HPV6/11 infection that persists 6+ months.
+To evaluate the immunogenicity (absolute levels, proportion of seropositivity, and stability of serum antibodies) of single dose HPV vaccination in women aged 18 to 30 years.
+ANCILLARY OBJECTIVES: I. To evaluate one dose of HPV vaccination compared to no vaccination in the protection against HPV cervical, anal or oral infection detected at a single timepoint in women aged 18 to 30 years, including but not limited to the following endpoints: Ia.
+HPV16/18; Ib.
+HPV 16/18/31/33/45/52/58; and Ic.
+HPV6/11.
+II.
+To estimate the health impact of older-age single-dose HPV vaccination by modeling the number of cervical cancer cases prevented as well as the cost-effectiveness of cervical cancer prevention strategies incorporating vaccination and screening in Costa Rica.
 OUTLINE: Patients are randomized to 1 of 3 arms.
 ARM I: Patients receive one dose of recombinant human papillomavirus nonavalent vaccine (Gardasil 9) intramuscularly (IM).
 ARM II: Patients receive one dose of recombinant human papillomavirus bivalent vaccine (Cervarix) IM.
 ARM III: Patients receive one dose of diphtheria toxoid/tetanus toxoid/acellular pertussis vaccine adsorbed vaccine (Adacel) IM.
 After completion of study, patients are followed up at 6 and 12 months, and then every 6 months thereafter.

 Interventions